openstack/blazar/doc/source/introduction.rst

 Idea of creating Climate originated with two different use cases:

-* Compute host reservation (when user with admin privileges can reserve hardware resources that are dedicated to the sole use of a tenant)
+* Compute host reservation (when user with admin privileges can reserve hardware resources that are dedicated to the sole use of a project)
 * Virtual machine (instance) reservation (when user may ask reservation service to provide him working VM not necessary now, but also in the future)